 Receivership, Step by Step

-In a practical sense, receivers are skilled turnaround consultants with an inherent sense of the law.
+In a practical sense, receivership specialists are skilled turnaround consultants with an inherent sense of the law.
 In addition to being quick on their feet and resourceful, they need to be savvy business/operations managers and, in many cases, sophisticated real estate professionals capable of performing physical and financial forensics.

 As an overview, the receivership process generally follows these three steps:

 Orders including the sale of assets in Receivership, or alternatively, through a Special Commissioner, may be beneficial to the marital estate.
-Through hands-on management, a Receiver should be able to stabilize the assets during receivership, negotiate more favorable contracts and leases, and develop a meaningful and comprehensive due diligence package, leading to highest/best pricing, and a controlled sale environment.
+Through hands-on management, a court appointed receiver should be able to stabilize the assets during receivership, negotiate more favorable contracts and leases, and develop a meaningful and comprehensive due diligence package, leading to highest/best pricing, and a controlled sale environment.

 All Receivership activity is completed with court oversight, and the Receiver must be prepared for individual party, and judicial scrutiny.